Skip to content

 Three soldiers stole firearms from the national armoury, which included an AK-47 rifle (exact number unknown).

-Source: Nkala, Oscar.
-“Three Mozambican Soldiers Arrested for Stealing and Selling Army Firearms.” defenceWeb, November 27, 2012. https://www.defenceweb.co.za/security/civil-security/three-mozambican-soldiers-arrested-for-stealing-and-selling-army-firearms/.
-“Police Detain Two Soldiers Allegedly about to Sell This AK-47 for 500,000 Meticais - Watch.”
-Club of Mozambique, February 1, 2022. https://clubofmozambique.com/news/mozambique-police-detain-two-soldiers-allegedly-about-to-sell-this-ak-47-for-500000-meticais-watch-208745/.
-“Captain Allegedly Arrested in Nampula over Ammunition Theft.”
-Club of Mozambique, April 12, 2018. https://clubofmozambique.com/news/mozambique-captain-allegedly-arrested-in-nampula-over-ammunition-theft-aim-report/.
-“Public Worried after Theft of Police Weapons in Xai-Xai.”
-Africa Press, February 2, 2022. https://www.africa-press.net/mozambique/all-news/mozambique-public-worried-after-theft-of-police-weapons-in-xai-xai.
+Source: Oscar Nkala, “Three Mozambican Soldiers Arrested for Stealing and Selling Army Firearms,” defenceWeb, November 27, 2012, https://www.defenceweb.co.za/security/civil-security/three-mozambican-soldiers-arrested-for-stealing-and-selling-army-firearms/; “Police Detain Two Soldiers Allegedly About To Sell This AK-47 for 500,000 Meticais - Watch,” Club of Mozambique, February 1, 2022, https://clubofmozambique.com/news/mozambique-police-detain-two-soldiers-allegedly-about-to-sell-this-ak-47-for-500000-meticais-watch-208745/; “Captain Allegedly Arrested in Nampula over Ammunition Theft,” Club of Mozambique, April 12, 2018, https://clubofmozambique.com/news/mozambique-captain-allegedly-arrested-in-nampula-over-ammunition-theft-aim-report/; “Public Worried after Theft of Police Weapons in Xai-Xai,” Africa Press, February 2, 2022, https://www.africa-press.net/mozambique/all-news/mozambique-public-worried-after-theft-of-police-weapons-in-xai-xai.

 Disposal

-To decrease the above-mentioned risks of accidental explosions and diversion, Mozambique has continuously disposed of its ammunition since 2001.
+To decrease the above-mentioned risks of accidental explosions and diversion, Mozambique has disposed of its ammunition since 2001.

-Table 3 Disposal of tonnes of ammunition in Mozambique (2001-2022)
+Table 3.
+Disposal of tonnes of ammunition in Mozambique (2001–22)

-Year Tonnes of Ammunition
+Year Tonnes of ammunition

 2022 100

-Sources: APOPO.
-“Blown up!
-3.5 Tons of Ammo and Mortar Bombs Destroyed.”
-ReliefWeb, December 28, 2015. https://reliefweb.int/report/mozambique/blown-35-tons-ammo-and-mortar-bombs-destroyed.
-“20 Tons of Ammunitions Destroyed!”
-APOPO, April 12, 2016. https://www.apopo.org/en/latest/2016/4/11/20-tons-of-ammunitions-destroyed-.
-“Mozambique: Over 100 Tonnes of Obsolete Munitions Destroyed.”
-AllAfrica.com, November 13, 2007. https://allafrica.com/stories/200711130799.html.
-“Mozambique Destroy Weapons.”
-News24, July 9, 2001. https://www.news24.com/news24/mozambique-destroy-weapons-20010709.
-“Mine Action and Disarmament | By Norwegian People's Aid.”
-Facebook, February 4, 2022. https://m.facebook.com/watch/?v=263512372586808&_rdr.
+Sources: “Blown up!
+3.5 Tons of Ammo and Mortar Bombs Destroyed, ” APOPO, ReliefWeb, December 28, 2015, https://reliefweb.int/report/mozambique/blown-35-tons-ammo-and-mortar-bombs-destroyed; “20 Tons of Ammunitions Destroyed!”
+APOPO, ReliefWeb, April 12, 2016, https://www.apopo.org/en/latest/2016/4/11/20-tons-of-ammunitions-destroyed-; “Mozambique: Over 100 Tonnes of Obsolete Munitions Destroyed,” AllAfrica.com, November 13, 2007, https://allafrica.com/stories/200711130799.html; “Mozambique Destroy Weapons,” News24, July 9, 2001, https://www.news24.com/news24/mozambique-destroy-weapons-20010709.
+“Mine Action and Disarmament | By Norwegian People's Aid,” Facebook, February 4, 2022, https://m.facebook.com/watch/?v=263512372586808&_rdr.

 Needs